Nicolas-Botelho/leds-tools-public/docs/made/project_management/2_made_project_plan.md

 ---
 sidebar_position: 1
-title: Plano de Projeto — MADE
+title: Project Plan — MADE
-description: Plano do projeto para melhorar a extensão e biblioteca MADE, com objetivos, backlog, entregas, equipe e cronograma.
+description: Project plan to improve the MADE extension and library, with objectives, backlog, deliveries, team and schedule.
 ---

-# Plano de Projeto — MADE
+# Project Plan — MADE

-Resumo: plano de execução para entregar melhorias na extensão e na biblioteca MADE em 4 meses, com orçamento estimado de até 100 horas de desenvolvimento.
+Summary: execution plan to deliver improvements to the MADE extension and library in 4 months, with an estimated budget of up to 100 development hours.

-## Justificativas
+## Justification
-Iniciar a gestão exige muito tempo: hoje é necessário criar tasks individualmente, o que atrasa o início do projeto e reduz a produtividade.
-Automatizar a geração de issues e relatórios permitirá iniciar e gerir projetos com menos fricção.
+Starting project management requires a lot of time: today it's necessary to create tasks individually, which delays project start and reduces productivity.
+Automating issue and report generation will allow starting and managing projects with less friction.

-## Objetivo SMART
+## SMART Objective
-Entregar uma extensão e uma biblioteca MADE melhoradas em 4 meses, consumindo no máximo 100 horas de desenvolvimento voluntário, entregando funcionalidades que reduzam o tempo de gestão e evitem duplicação de issues.
+Deliver an improved MADE extension and library in 4 months, consuming at most 100 hours of voluntary development, delivering functionalities that reduce management time and avoid issue duplication.

-## Benefícios
+## Benefits
-- Agilizar geração de issues e relatórios no GitHub.
+- Speed up issue and report generation on GitHub.
-- Facilitar o gerenciamento da equipe e do projeto.
+- Facilitate team and project management.
-- Aumentar a produtividade e reduzir custos e tempo de gerenciamento.
+- Increase productivity and reduce management costs and time.

-## Produto
+## Product
-- Extensão VS Code (MADE) melhorada.
+- Improved VS Code extension (MADE).
-- Biblioteca (lib) de processamento/refinamento (MADE-lib) atualizada e modularizada.
+- Updated and modularized processing/refinement library (MADE-lib).

-## Requisitos (principais)
+## Requirements (main)
-- Evitar duplicação de issues no GitHub.
+- Avoid GitHub issue duplication.
-- Permitir criação e uso de novos templates para issues e relatórios.
+- Allow creation and use of new templates for issues and reports.
-- Mapear componentes do MADE para estruturas adequadas no GitHub (issues, milestones, projects).
+- Map MADE components to appropriate GitHub structures (issues, milestones, projects).
-- Refatorar código para seguir paradigma baseado em eventos (event-driven).
+- Refactor code to follow event-driven paradigm.
-- Documentar melhorias e descrever funcionalidades do sistema.
+- Document improvements and describe system functionalities.

-## Stakeholders externos
+## External Stakeholders
-- Gestores de projeto
+- Project managers
 - LEDS
-- Alunos do IFES
+- IFES students

-## Equipe
+## Team

-### Gestão
+### Management
 - Breno Amâncio
 - Breno Scalzer
 - Jonathan Silva